 John F. Kennedy Catholic School has acquired several instruments over the last few years to supplement the sound of our band.
-These instruments are made available to students who are interested in playing them.
-To offset the cost of routine maintenance and repair, students who use these instruments will be charged a rental fee of \$75 for the year, subject to change as deemed necessary.
+These instruments are made available to students who are interested in playing them at no cost.

 Any damage resulting from misuse or carelessness on the part of the student will result in repair charges being the responsibility of the student and his/her parents or guardians.
 It is strongly suggested that parents secure insurance coverage with their homeowners' policy for these instruments.
+Normal wear and tear costs will be covered by the school.

-It is understood that all instruments will be returned to the Band Instructor prior to the end of the school year but may be checked out over the summer for an additional \$25 rental fee, subject to change as deemed necessary.
-The Band Instructor may require the instruments be returned earlier if they are misused or the fees are not paid.
+It is understood that all instruments will be returned to the Band Instructor prior to the end of the school year but may be checked out over the summer.
+The Band Instructor may require the instruments be returned earlier if they are misused.